galaktor/autofac-extensions/README.md

 ```$>  MyApp.exe -s:m:nr=42```

+Note that no conflict resolution happens if the type name or alias of multiple modules is the same.
+Every module parses the command line independantly, so if they have the same alias or name setting a property once will apply to them all (if the property exists on them all, that is).

 ## ScopeFactory<T>

 A factory that when called will resolve T within it's own customized lifetime scope.
 The provided object will be scanned for it's properties, which will independently be registered as services in the new scope only.
 It's a convenient way to register or replace certain services within their own context and dynamically providing services to that context at runtime.